10 Vital Questions Most Entrepreneurs Are Too Afraid To Ask Themselves

 Often this can be because the thought of going back to the 9–5 is too much to bear, plus those pangs of regret get stronger when looking back over the last 12 months.
 Another year gone with lots of dreaming, but little action.

 But if you think starting your own business is all daisies and rainbows, think again.
 You’ll be building your wings on the way down.

 “Entrepreneurs – the only people that are willing to work 80 hours a week, to avoid working 40 hours a week for someone else.”
 Lori Greiner

 When working for yourself you’ll find, at the beginning at least, you’ll probably work harder, for less reward and question your very existence.
-But, as Daniel Pink highlighted in his book Drive, it’s this autonomy, mastery and purpose that motivates us to keep going.
+But often it’s a desire for autonomy and purpose that motivates us to keep going.